-No one likes to think about getting sick, but making plans for unforeseen events could make things much less stressful for loved ones.
+No one likes to think about getting sick but making plans for unforeseen events could make things much less stressful for loved ones.
 Estate planning could include an advance care directive -- a document that stipulates a person's wishes regarding medical care should the individual be incapacitated and thus unable to make those decisions.
 Those in Canada who have a serious illness might wish to discuss their wishes with their health care teams as well as family members, but having a document in place is a wise move.

 There is an old adage that says the only certainties in life are death and taxes.
-In estate planning, the two seem to walk hand-in-hand, but that doesn't mean the Canada Revenue Agency (CRA) should turn out to be an estate's primary beneficiary.
+In estate planning, the two seem to go hand-in-hand but that doesn't mean the Canada Revenue Agency (CRA) should turn out to be an estate's primary beneficiary.
 For those who don't wish to leave almost half of their assets to the government, savvy estate planning is crucial.
 When someone dies, the CRA deems their assets as having been disposed of even if they haven't, in fact, been sold.
 Those assets are then taxed using a fair market value.

 In the film Gone With the Wind, Scarlett O'Hara realizes there is nothing more valuable than the land which is owned by her family.
 Many people in the throes of estate planning in Canada should take into consideration that property may be one of the assets their heirs would most like to have.
 Sometimes that can cause problems, considering the family farmhouse usually can't be split in half.

 Successful business owners are busy people and consequently might put important things directly unrelated to their businesses on the back burner.
 Such could be the case with estate planning.
 Ontario entrepreneurs may be put off by the complexities of working on their estate plans, especially if they intend to pass down the business to their heirs.
-So, an exit plan is likely just as important as a startup plan.
+However, an exit plan is likely just as important as a startup plan.